Winkelkatze/ledmatrix/README.md

 ```

 ### Display an image
 The driver has its own internal framebuffer.
-Currently the only a full redraw is supported, so no partial updates.
-The `show` function is used to copy data from an external buffer into the internal structures.
+Currently only a full redraw is supported, so no partial updates.
+The `ledmatrix.show` function is used to copy data from an external buffer into the internal structures.
 ```
 # create the framebuffer object and fill blue
 buf = bytearray(64*32*2)